Title: Boil Them, Mash Them, Stick Them In a Stew

 7th Hand: 3 runs of 4 each

 With the 7th hand, you can buy the top face card 3 times, but when you lay your cards down, you should not have any to discard.
 In other words, all the cards in your hand have to be folded into the 3 runs you have going.
+If you do it right, you’ll have only 17 cards in your hands.

 **And yes, my parents, my husband and I play this every Saturday night & have for years, but only my mother and I drink.